 POETRY & PHILOSOPHY

 The letters in Jean Cortot’s works became legible starting in 1974, as the artist took texts directly from literature to construct his paintings.
 He turned to his contemporaries and became friends with the writers Raymond Queneau, Jean Tardieu, Henri Michaux and Michel Butor, composing paintings in homage to his favourite authors.
-Cortot invited the spectator-reader to contemplate and decipher his works, which were made to be appreciated over time.
+The painter Jean Cortot invited the spectator-reader to contemplate and decipher his works, which were made to be appreciated over time.

 In 1978, Cortot began his Onomagrammes series in which he shattered sentences and words.
 Letters assumed their independence as the atoms of language—a common source for all writers, they evoked possible future creations.